SSDD-2025/Grupo-16/README.md

 4. [Finished the implementation of Cancel Purchase](https://github.com/SSDD-2025/Grupo-16/commit/f4b9c00c2eb97dd5ad5c5ab38b6a5081dad9e6b7).
 5. [Re-design of the sign-in/sign-up page](https://github.com/SSDD-2025/Grupo-16/commit/5383e7c5c7b46133c9e9a3a6c26a8f4f0283cddc).

+> [!IMPORTANT]
-<strong>Note: Accessing commits with the links specified above may not reflect the current version of the file.
-This is because there were smaller commits after that, where small errors were corrected, comments were added, etc.</strong>
+> Accessing commits with the links specified above may not reflect the current version of the file.
+This is because there were smaller commits after that, where small errors were corrected, comments were added, etc.

 ### Files with the most participation
 1. UserController.java